tinode/chat/docs/API.md

 Once the connection is opened, the client must issue a `{hi}` message to the server.
 Server responds with a `{ctrl}` message which indicates either success or an error.
 The `params` field of the response contains server's protocol version `"params":{"ver":"0.15"}` and may include other values.

+### gRPC

+See definition of the gRPC API in the [proto file](../pbx/model.proto). gRPC API is nearly identical to HTTP API with an exception that it allows the `root` user to send messages on behalf of other users.

 ### Websocket

 Messages are sent in text frames, one message per frame.
 Binary frames are reserved for future use.
-Server allows connections with any value in the `Origin` header.
+By default server allows connections with any value in the `Origin` header.

 ### Long polling